Xuancheng: Language and culture

 In Xuancheng, Jianghuai Mandarin and Wu Chinese are spoken as well as Standard Mandarin.

 Xuancheng is a city with 2,000 years of history and cultural relics.
 It has a profound cultural heritage and rich tourism resources.
-There are many scenery resorts, such as the country's largest captive breeding bases—Chinese Crocodile Lake, one of the four unique scenes – Taiji Cave, Peach Blossom Pool, Jing Ting Mountain, Zhangshan Canyon, and cultural sites of the New Fourth Army, the Ancestral Hall of the Hu Family in Jixi, the former residence of Mr. Hu Shih, the Jiang's Village in Jingde, and so on.
-Since reform and opening up, the city has achieved a lot of progress, and is accelerating the development of municipal services, transport, tourism and other infrastructural facilities.
-Xuancheng, as a new city with pleasant environments of living, enterprising, sightseeing, is on the rise.
+There are many scenic areas, such as the Anhui Research Center for Chinese Alligator Reproduction (ARCCAR), which is a large captive breeding base for the endangered Chinese alligator (Alligator sinensis).
+There are also four unique scenes – Taiji Cave, Peach Blossom Pool, Jing Ting Mountain, Zhangshan Canyon.
+Other attractions include cultural sites of the New Fourth Army, the Ancestral Hall of the Hu Family in Jixi (the former residence of Hu Shih), the Jiang's Village in Jingde, and so on.
+Since reform and opening up, the city has achieved a lot of progress and is accelerating the development of municipal services, transport, tourism and other infrastructural facilities.
+Xuancheng is a city with pleasant environments of living, enterprising, and sightseeing which is on the rise.
 The Ningguo Stadium is located in the city.
 The 12,000-capacity stadium is used mainly for association football matches.

 Demographics

-Its population was 2,500,063 as of 2020 census whom 774,332 lived in the built-up (or metro) area made of Xuanzhou District.
+Its population was 2,500,063 as of 2020 Chinese census whom 774,332 lived in the built-up (or metro) area made of Xuanzhou District.

 The city is home to 45 ethnic minorities, whose population totals about 13,000 people.
 Xuancheng administers one ethnic township: Yunti She Ethnic Township.
 Xuancheng also administers two ethnic villages: Hucun Hui Ethnic Village (胡村回族村) in Shencun, Xuanzhou District, and Qianqiu She Ethnic Village (千秋畲族村) in Yunti She Ethnic Township, Ningguo.